i0nsec/mac-efi-files/README.md

 # Mac-EFI Files
-I work for a computer repair shop and I sometimes remove EFI passwords from: MacBook Pro/Air, iMac, iMac Pro, and more.
+I remove EFI passwords from Apple: MacBook Pro/Air, iMac, iMac Pro, and more.
 And I started saving the dumped files just in case I have to reuse them for other projects.
 Currently, I only have a few that I kept during my previous repairs.

 ### Here are some of the ones I have included in this repo